giladturok/giladturok.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hey :wave:!
-I'm a first year CS PhD student at **Cornell Tech** :bear: :aerial_tramway:, fortunate to be supported by the NSF GRFP.
+I'm a first year CS PhD student at **Cornell Tech** :bear: :aerial_tramway:, fortunate to be supported by the NSF Graduate Research Fellowship.
 I am also a Guest Researcher at the **Flatiron Institute**.

 My research interests are broadly in **probablistic machine learning** :robot: :

-- generative models (especially diffusion LLMs)
+- generative models
+- diffusion language models
 - AI4Science
 - sampling & statistical inference